epieczko/gradle-vgfr-plugin/README.md

 enduring the end of the build process (e.g. for releases).

-These storages are created using `tane.mahuta.gradle.plugin.version.ProjectVersionStorageFactory` which creates a `tane.mahuta.buildtools.version.VersionStorage` for a `project`.
+These storages are created using `tane.mahuta.gradle.plugin.version.ProjectVersionStorageFactory` which creates a `VersionStorage` for a `project`.

 By default the following storage factories are available:
-- `tane.mahuta.gradle.plugin.version.storage.GradlePropertiesProjectVersionStorageFactory`: uses the `version` property from `gradle.properties` to load and store the version.
+- `GradlePropertiesProjectVersionStorageFactory`: uses the `version` property from `gradle.properties` to load and store the version.

 To provide an implementation, create a file `META-INF/services/tane.mahuta.gradle.plugin.version.ProjectVersionStorageFactory` which exposes your custom implementation.